The End of Pipeline Sprawl: How Centralized Testing Unlocks True Continuous Feedback

 Executive Summary

 What’s our test pass rate in this sprint across all the services?”
-It’s a straightforward question and someone surely has the answer.
+It’s a straightforward question, and someone surely has the answer.

 But here’s what actually happens - QA checks their dashboard and says 88% pass rate.
 It doesn’t stop here.
 The QA team runs their tests in Gitlab, platform team in Jenkins and the frontend team uses GitHub actions while the API team has their own CircleCI setup.
 Each system reports its metrics in a different format.

 A few hours and spreadsheets later, you have an approximate answer because the data formats don’t align.
-Some call it “smoke test”, some call it “sanity tests” while the retention policy is setup differently across all systems so some tools have the stats, while some don’t.
+Some call it “smoke test”, some call it “sanity tests”, while the retention policy is set up differently across all systems, so some tools have the stats, while some don’t.

 That is pipeline sprawl in action.
 When teams moved from monoliths to microservices, each team got autonomy to choose their CI/CD tools and optimize their workflows.
 Result?
-Test execution was fragmented across dozens of disconnected systems making feedback impossible.
+Test execution was fragmented across dozens of disconnected systems, making feedback impossible.

 The way forward is to understand that continuous feedback is the need of the hour, and it requires a centralized orchestration - not additional dashboards or faster pipelines.